OpenNTF/dojo-webpack-plugin/README.md

 # Building the Dojo loader

 This plugin uses a custom build of the Dojo loader.
 The built loader is packaged as a CommonJS module so that it may be more easily consumed by Webpack.
 The loader build config specifies has.js features which exclude unneeded code (e.g. for loading modules) so that the loader embedded into the client is as small as possible (~4KB after uglify and gzip).
-The Dojo loader builder assumes that the Dojo `util` directory is a sibling of the `dojo` directory.
+The Dojo loader builder requires that the Dojo util directory is a sibling of the `dojo` directory and is named either `util` or `dojo-util`.

 If you do not want to build the Dojo loader every time Webpack is run, then you can build it manually and specify the location of the built loader using the `loader` option.
 You can produce a manual build of the loader by running the build script in the buildDojo directory.

-        node node_modules/dojo-webpack-plugin/buildDojo/build.js ../dojo-release-1.10.0-src/dojo/dojo.js ./release
+        node node_modules/dojo-webpack-plugin/buildDojo/build.js node_modules/dojo/dojo.js ./release

 The example above will build the loader and place it in the `./release` directory, relative to the current directory.
-Again, the Dojo util directory must be located at `../dojo-release-1.10.0-src/util` in this example in order for the build to succeed.

 To have Webpack use the built loader, specify the location of the loader in the plugin options as follows:
 ````javascript